-Sociedad de Bolsas, S.A. was incorporated in Madrid on 16 March 1989 under the simultaneous incorporation procedure under the name of Mercado Continuo, S.A.
+Sociedad de Bolsas, S.A. was incorporated in Madrid on 16 March 1989 via the simultaneous incorporation procedure under the name of Mercado Continuo, S.A.
 Its initial share capital (€8,414 thousand) was subscribed and paid up by the four Spanish stock exchange management companies.

-On 1 February 1990, its share capital was redistributed through the purchase and sale of shares between the four Spanish stock exchange management companies, in accordance with the Securities Market Act, which stated that the Company's share capital must be owned by the four stock exchange management companies in equal parts.
+On 1 February 1990, its share capital was redistributed through the purchase and sale of shares between the four Spanish stock exchange management companies, in accordance with Act 24/1988, of 28 July, on the Securities Market which states that the Company's share capital must be owned by the four stock exchange management companies in equal parts.

-On 26 February 1990, Mercado Continuo, S.A. changed its name to Sociedad de Bolsas, S.A., and partially modified its articles of association to adapt them to the requirements of Article 57 of the Securities Market Act and Articles 18 to 22 of Royal Decree 726/1989, of 23 June, on Stock Exchange Management Companies and Members, Stock Brokers and Collective Funds.
+On 26 February 1990, Mercado Continuo, S.A. changed its name to Sociedad de Bolsas, S.A., and partially modified its articles of association to adapt them to the requirements of Article 50 of Act 24/1988, of 28 July, on the Securities Market and Articles 18 to 22 of Royal Decree 726/1989, of 23 June, on Stock Exchange Management Companies and Members, Stock Brokers and Collective Funds.

-The Company's activity basically involves operating the programs enabling the trading of securities listed on the electronic stock market of the four official Spanish stock exchanges, and supervising the members of the market in relation to these securities.
+The Company's activity basically involves operating the programs enabling the trading of securities listed on the "continuous market" of the four official Spanish stock exchanges, and supervising the members of the market in relation to these securities.